Localization vs Translation: What’s the main difference?

 Translation typically serves as the starting point of the localization process.

-Understanding localization
+Understanding localization and cultural differences

 Localization, on the other hand, goes beyond mere translation.
 It involves adapting the content to fit the cultural, social, and contextual nuances of the target audience.